 5 Steps Toward Creating a Quiet Workspace

 Next time I’ll share some ideas that, though necessary for good study habits, will be unpopular with your teen.
-I’m talking about limiting social networking.
+I’m talking about limiting social network time.